-Nokia Lumia 928 parts photographed, phone still not officialAlex Wagner - Deputy Managing Editor, News Desk
+Nokia Lumia 928 parts photographed, phone still not officialAlex Wagner - Editorial Director of News and Content

 Nokia's Lumia 928 for Verizon may not be official quite yet, but that hasn't stopped us from getting a couple of good looks at the device in recent weeks thanks to some leaked renders that found their way online.
 Today the string of Lumia 928 leaks continues, as ETrade Supply is now selling a screen and digitizer assembly that purportedly belongs to the 928.
 The part appears to line up with the front of the Lumia 928 that we saw in a leaked image earlier this month, complete with Nokia and Verizon logos, Windows Phone navigation keys and a microphone.